martinosorb/herding-spikes/README.md

 ### Fast and simple spike detection

 The project *[onlineDetection](onlineDetection)* provides an efficient and reliable algorithm for detecting spikes in single channels.
 Main features are a robust noise estimate based on signal percentiles rather than moments, and fast integer based computations allowing real-time performance even when recording 1000s of channels simultaneously.
-The current implementation only reads 3Brain [Brainwave](http://www.3brain.com/index.php/5/Downloads) files.
-We are working on a cython based version supporting any file format.
 While originally developed for high density multielectrode arrays, we expect this to perform well on most extracellular recordings.

 ### Spike sorting on large scale, high density multielectrode arrays